Dorsten pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Dorsten right now?

-On 25 June 2026, overall pollen levels in Dorsten are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Dorsten are low.
+Cypress is the main contributor to airborne pollen, while grass and artemisia remain at lower levels

 Will pollen levels change in Dorsten tomorrow?

-On 26 June 2026, pollen conditions in Dorsten will be similar to today, with cypress at low levels, grass at high levels
+On 17 July 2026, pollen conditions in Dorsten will be different from today, with grass at low levels

 Is pollen expected to decrease in Dorsten this week?